aivarsk/aivarsk.github.io/_posts/2024-09-19-the-s-of-solid.md

 | It separates the two responsibilities into two separate interfaces.
 This, at least, keeps the client applications from coupling the two responsibilities.
 However, notice that I have recoupled the two responsibilities into a single `ModemImplementation` class.
 This is not desirable, but it may be necessary.

-This is not a bad thing and a nice tool to have, I just wish more SOLID advocates realized this is an option and you don't have to split implementation.
+This is not a bad thing and a nice tool to have, I just wish more SOLID advocates realized this is an option and you don't have to split the implementation.

 ## Final thoughts

-It will not surprise you that I prefer the original "cohesion" and the [low coupling, high cohesion](https://wiki.c2.com/?CouplingAndCohesion) principle for finding the right balance between both.
+It will not surprise you to say I prefer the original "cohesion" and the [low coupling, high cohesion](https://wiki.c2.com/?CouplingAndCohesion) principle for finding the right balance between both.
 I think the Single-responsibility principle is just a redefinition of redefinition (another name for cohesion and "responsibility" is another name for "a reason for change").
 Even [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/) is closer to the spirit of coupling than the SRP is.
 We would do better with the original cohesion and avoid misinterpretations and would keep the coupling close to it.
 I know some people say that D of SOLID speaks about the coupling aspect but (spoiler alert!)
 I suspect D is to "coupling" what S is to "cohesion": lost in translation.